 Where To Stay

 You will find plenty of accommodation options in Skeleton Coast National Park.
-You can either choose luxury accommodation and tented camps.
+You can either choose luxury accommodation or tented camps.

 You can also find properties where you can set up camp and sleep under the desert sky.